+[NOTE: Updated materials have been posted on the county’s cannabis program website.
+Please refer to those documents instead of the ones in this post when reading and commenting on the proposed ordinance changes.]
 On January 31, 2021, Sonoma County released preliminary draft language for a new cannabis cultivation ordinance, along with a draft of the associated subsequent Mitigated Negative Declaration.
 Both documents can be accessed on the county’s cannabis program website.
-Our preliminary reading shows that this language would be an addition to the existing cultivation permit process that could provide a pathway for those in some zoning classifications (DA, LIA, LEA & RRD with a minimum parcel size of 10 acres) to a local permit through the Department of Agriculture, Weights & Measures (the “Ag Department”).
-Some of the draft ordinance includes positive changes, such as the…
+Our preliminary reading shows that this language would be an addition to the existing cultivation permit process that could provide a pathway for those in some zoning classifications (DA, LIA, LEA & RRD with…

 This marketing content will be shown in place of your protected content to anyone who is not allowed to read the post…